-The purpose of VFS is to provide to members of the Virginia Coop Credit Union opportunities purchase a variety of insurance products and alternative investments.
+The purpose of VFS is to provide to members of the Virginia Coop Credit Union opportunities purchase a variety of insurance products.
 In addition the insurance products our mission is to provide sound planning ideas for retirement, education and estate planning situations.
 We work with a host of well known life health and annuity companies that allow us to provide the highest quality of product in the industry.

 Whatever your situation — whether you’re buying a new vehicle, moving into a new house, or buying a second home, growing a family, or starting a business — it’s time to get a financial plan in place.
 Call Vermillion Financial Services at 218-741-2595 or email email@example.com to schedule an appointment with Jimmy.

 Securities and advisory services offered through Voya Financial Advisors, Inc., member SIPC.
 Vermillion Financial Services is not a subsidiary of nor controlled by Voya Financial Advisors.
 Virginia Coop Credit Union is not affiliated with Voya Financial Advisors.

 Investments are not NCUSIF Insured; are not deposits or other obligations of the financial institution; not guaranteed by the financial institution; are subject to investment risks, including possible loss of the principle invested.

 Any amounts that are past due destroy your credit score.
 Work at paying down past due balances as soon as possible; then normal payments can be made and will reflect paid on time.
 Any charge offs or liens within the past 24 months damage your credit score.
 Work at paying these as quickly as possible.